 About Workshop Partners

-ASCUS is a non-profit organisation committed to bridging the gap between the arts and sciences.
+ASCUS Art and Science is a non-profit organisation committed to bridging the gap between the arts and sciences.
 ASCUS works with partners and practitioners to create innovative trans-disciplinary projects to engage new and wider audiences and facilitate innovative public engagement with both fields.